 Your beneficiary will be the person or persons you name in writing on a form that is kept on file at MetLife.
-To obtain a beneficiary form, contact MetLife at 1-866-492-6983.
 Your beneficiary can be anyone you choose, and you can change your beneficiary designation at any time by completing and submitting a new form to MetLife.
 You can get a MetLife beneficiary form by going to www.32bjfunds.org, selecting the 32BJ Health Fund tab and clicking forms.